jtelszasz/blog_project/_posts/2015-04-12-A-City-Divided-In-N-Dimensions.md

 It's no secret that most American cities are segregated.

 When I tell people I live in Baltimore, that I love living there and that it's a great American city, what I really mean is that the neighborhoods I typically experience are great.
-Baltimore of course has its many ills, and it's very easy for white, college-educated individuals like myself to find themselves experiencing a very different reality than most in the city.
+Baltimore of course has its many ills, and it's very easy for white, college-educated individuals like myself to find themselves experiencing a very different reality than most in the city. <!--more-->

 There are many socio-economic variables that would describe such segregation - something I hinted at with the <a href='{{ site.url }}/articles/Know-More-Bmore'>last post</a>.
 Luckily, the<a href='http://www.bniajfi.org/indicators'> Baltimore Neighborhoods Indicators Alliance - Jacob France Institute (BNIA)</a> at the University of Baltimore has made it their mission to provide a clean, concise set of indicators that illustrate the health and wealth of the city.
 There are 152 socio-economic indicators in the Vital Signs dataset, and some are reported for multiple years which results in 295 total variables for each of the 56 Baltimore neighborhoods captured.
 For this analysis, I'm throwing them all in the mixer.